Kristal Uzelac

-Early years
+Early life

 Uzelac was born on June 27, 1986, to parents Donnie and Brenda.
 She has one younger brother, Donnie, and two older siblings: a sister, Brandy, and a brother, Alan.
-Her mother, aunts and grandmother are all gymnastics coaches.
+Her mother, aunts, and grandmother are all gymnastics coaches.

 Uzelac began gymnastics at the age of two at her mother's gym, Turners.
 She also played baseball and was a wrestler, but ultimately chose to dedicate her time to gymnastics.
 When she was eight, Uzelac began training at the Parkettes National Gymnastics Training Center in Allentown, Pennsylvania, where she made rapid progress.
 She was a member of the TOPS national developmental team in 1995 and 1996, and, at the age of 11, won the all-around title at the Junior Olympic national championships and qualified as an elite.